 - Psychodrama therapy

-Our trauma therapy programs help people learn techniques to calm down and relax their bodies in fearful situations.
+Our trauma treatment programs help people learn techniques to calm down and relax their bodies in fearful situations.
 Because of this, they can quickly and efficiently deal with the issue without panic and fear consuming them.

 Start Trauma Therapy in Los Angeles, CA